-This schedule summarizes the expenditures of Emerald Academy under programs of the federal government for the year ended June 30, 2019.
+This schedule summarizes the expenditures of Emerald Academy under programs of the federal government for the year ended June 30, 2020.
 The schedule is presented using the accrual basis of accounting.
+Because this schedule presents only a selected portion of the operations of the Academy, it is not intended and does not present the net position or changes in net position of the Academy.